Close

 Starting with one of the last adjustments made within a car setup, but ultimately the most vital as this is your contact patch to the track you are racing on.
 There are typically two adjustments that can be made depending on the series rule set: tyre compound and pressure.

 The tyre compound is related to the grip level the tyre can provide at peak performance.
 Therefore, every different option will offer a diverse range of characteristics for each type of car.
+In iRacing you have three compounds to choose from:

 Looking now at pressure this controls the level at which the tyres are inflated and therefore how firm the tyre is.
 The lower the pressure of the tyre the wider the contact patch is and the more potential grip there is available.
-However, if the pressure is too low then the tyre does not provide any structural support can lead to the car sliding and becoming unstable.
+However, if the pressure is too low then the tyre does not provide any structural support and can lead to the car sliding and becoming unstable.

-In addition to the tyres contact patch, the pressure will also dictate the wear rate of the tyre as the more contact with the road the faster the tyre will generally wear out.
-Finding the balance between pressure is key to maximising the performance of a tyre, practice sessions are the best situation to test this setting as weather and temperature conditions are likely to be similar to the upcoming race.
+• Pressure – The pressure will also dictate the wear rate of the tyre as the more contact with the road the faster the tyre will generally wear out.

 Suspension